MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/CQD-teams-utilization-report.md

 description: "Use the Teams Utilization Power BI reports to track Microsoft Teams usage in your organization."
 ---

-# Use CQD Power BI reports to view Microsoft Teams utilization
+# View Microsoft Teams utilization in Power BI using CQD data

 New in March 2020, we've added a Teams Utilization report to our downloadable [Power BI query templates for CQD](https://github.com/MicrosoftDocs/OfficeDocs-SkypeForBusiness/blob/live/Teams/downloads/CQD-Power-BI-query-templates.zip?raw=true).